vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/README.md

 - If you have questions about learning and using Vue, TypeScript, Sass, or you don't know how to write what you want, you may want to ask questions on the Vue forums, Stack Overflow, etc.

+- If you have questions about VuePress itself, please [open a new discussion](https://github.com/vuepress/core/discussions/new) in VuePress core repo.
-- If you have questions about VuePress, please [open a new discussion](https://github.com/vuepress/core/discussions/new) in VuePress repo, as a member of the VuePress team, Mr.Hope will try to answer in his spare time.
+- If you have questions about VuePress official plugins, please [open a new discussion](https://github.com/vuepress/ecosystem/discussions/new) in VuePress ecosystem repo, as a member of the VuePress team, Mr.Hope will try to answer in his spare time.

 Please only start discussions about the VuePress Theme Hope and plugins written by Mr.Hope in theme repository.